-CVSA’s HTAI launched in early 2022 as a three-day awareness and outreach effort to educate commercial motor vehicle drivers, motor carriers, law enforcement officers and the general public about the crime of human trafficking, the signs to look for and what to do if you suspect someone is being trafficked.
-Building on the success of the , the CVSA Human Trafficking Prevention Program decided to extend the campaign to five days for 2023.
+CVSA’s annual five-day human trafficking awareness, outreach, identification and prevention initiative aims to educate commercial motor vehicle drivers, motor carriers, law enforcement officers and the general public about the crime of human trafficking, the signs to look for and what to do if you suspect someone is being trafficked.

 According to the , human trafficking is the recruitment, transportation, transfer, harboring or receipt of people through force, fraud or deception with the aim of exploiting them for profit.
 Men, women and children of all ages and from all backgrounds can become victims of this crime, which occurs in every region of the world, including North America.
-Human traffickers often use violence or fraudulent employment agencies and fake promises of education and job opportunities to trick and coerce their victims.
+Human traffickers often use violence, fraudulent employment agencies, and fake promises of education and job opportunities to trick and coerce their victims.

 To find out what your jurisdiction is doing to increase human trafficking awareness, the agency/department responsible for overseeing commercial motor vehicle safety within your state, province or territory.